 When I decided we would go back to it – I was sneaky.
 I suggested an art project – some watercolors and hearts.
 (Inspired by this really lovely post from Art Bar Blog!)
 We all had a great time and I remarked at how beautiful the hearts were and that they made me happy just to look at them.
 I then “came up with” the idea of sharing a heart on each care package.
 Maybe they would make the people who received our care packages happy – just like they made us happy!
 The boys loved the idea and my oldest was once again engaged.

 We decided to go ahead and assemble our care packages.
 We tied the items together creating a care package that we could deliver.
-We also sealed the care packages in these super large bags to ensure that they would stay dry.
+We also sealed the care packages in Ziploc Storage Bags, Double Zipper Seal & Expandable Bottom, Jumbo, 3 Count, Big Bag to ensure that they would stay dry.
 We included a painted heart in each one with the note: “People care.”

 How My Highly Sensitive Son Pulled it Off